Adaeze-Jennifer/Retail-Sales-Analysis-SQL/README.md

  Within SQL, minor data preparation steps wre carried out to ensure analytical accuracy.
 The 'Sales' and 'Profit' columns were converted to DECIMAL(10,2) to maintain numerical precision during aggregation and calculation.

-Additionally, the 'sp_help' command was utilised to verify the table schea and coonfirm that all data types were correctly defined before analysis began
+Additionally, the 'sp_help' command was utilised to verify the table schema and coonfirm that all data types were correctly defined before analysis began

 ## 📈Key Trends Discovered
 ### 1. Overall Performance: